 - Maintenance of any workplace, under his control, in a healthy and safe condition, including any means of access and egress; and

 - The provision and maintenance of a safe and healthy working environment with adequate facilities and arrangements for the welfare of employees at work.

-“Every employer has a duty to conduct his undertaking in such a way as to ensure, so far as is reasonably practicable, that persons not in his employment, who may be affected, are not exposed to risks to their health and safety.”
+This section defines what employers must do to keep the general public and contractors safe from their activities.
+The Act states “Every employer has a duty to conduct his undertaking in such a way as to ensure, so far as is reasonably practicable, that persons not in his employment, who may be affected, are not exposed to risks to their health and safety.”

-Test Case: R v Associated Octel Ltd (1994)
+Test Case 1994 | R v Associated Octel Ltd

 Associated Octel Ltd maintained its plant and equipment during factory shutdown each year.
 In 1990, this work was carried out by Resin Glass Products (RGP) Ltd as contractors.
 An employee of RGP cleaning the inside of a tank was badly burned because of an explosion inside the tank.

 RGP Ltd was convicted under section 2 of the Act and Associated Octel Ltd was convicted under section 3 for failing to protect non-employees from health and safety risks from their “undertaking.”

 Associated Octel appealed arguing that RGP was an independent contractor and that the work was not part of Associated Octel’s ‘undertaking’ and that Section 3 of The Act did not involve liability for the actions of independent contractors.